U54Bioinformatics/PhylinSic_Project/README.md

 How much of everything you need depends on the size of your data set and how long you are willing to wait for the computation to finish.
-But if I had to set a minimum lower bound, let's say you'll need a LINUX server with 16 cores, 32 Gb RAM, and 1 Tb hard drive.
-But I would recommend 92 cores, 64 Gb RAM, and 4 Tb hard drive.
+But if we had to set a minimum lower bound, let's say you'll need a LINUX server with 16 cores, 32 Gb RAM, and 1 Tb hard drive.
+But we would recommend 92 cores, 64 Gb RAM, and 4 Tb hard drive; or running on a cluster.

+- How long does this pipeline take to run?

+This depends on the size of your data and compute environment.
+But roughly, you should expect that it will take a few days, or up to weeks if you have a large data set, lenient filters, and/or choose extensive sampling.

+We recommend starting with a small data set (e.g. only 1000 cells in `cells.txt`) and then scaling up the analysis as you get more comfortable with it.